 Welcome to our website which we hope you will find both informative and fun.
 I love beautiful things and am really a collector at heart, coming to this business more by accident than design.
-Forty years ago as a printmaking major at the University of Kansas I fell under the spell of antiques collecting — quilts, furniture, folkart, ceramics, prints, paintings, Navajo rugs and oriental carpets — I loved it all and wanted it all.
+In the late 1960s, as a printmaking major at the University of Kansas, I fell under the spell of antiques collecting — quilts, furniture, folkart, ceramics, prints, paintings, Navajo rugs and oriental carpets — I loved it all and wanted it all.
 The trouble was I had no money, although $10 went pretty far at the Lawrence Salvation Army store.
 However, in that wonderful, pre-internet, pre-Antiques Roadshow era — before everyone was an instant know-it-all — an enthusiastic and hard working person with a bit of expertise, a hundred bucks and a functioning pickup truck could find some pretty nice stuff.